Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 };
 ```

-Comparing this to the code that validates a JWT access token it is similar, but we here also have to look up the user in a database call, because unlike the JWT we cannot securely pass any additional information (like the `franchise_id` in the toke), the only value we can trust here is the user header, since it is securely set by the SPCS environment and cannot be tampered with by a javascript client.
+Comparing this to the code that validates a JWT access token it is similar, but we here also have to look up the user in a database call, because unlike the JWT we cannot securely pass any additional information (like the `franchise_id` in the token), the only value we can trust here is the user header, since it is securely set by the SPCS environment and cannot be tampered with by a javascript client.
 The rest of the code in that file is supporting the authentication using other methods, but this is the only one that will be used in this guide and when we deploy the services to Snowflake.

 Also review the file `/routes/login.js` that introduces a new endpoint `/authorize` that responds with an accesstoken containing the `user id` and `franchise id` when called with a header of `Sf-Context-Current-User`.
 This can be used by the frontend later on to check what franchise to set in the UI.
 Note that this endpoint also returns a JWT token, but we are only using that format to keep the code in the frontend as similar to the original code as possible, we are not using the JWT access token for future authorization of calls from the frontend to the backend.